Carry-On and Checked Baggage Allowance:

 - Aerosols

-Checked Baggage – General Rules
+Checked Baggage Allowance: General Guidelines

 Checked bags are stored in the aircraft’s hold.
 Allowance depends on: